hatpick/KarpRabin/README.md

 <h2>Harness</h2>
 To verify a C implementation of this algorithm, I wrote the following harness.
 There are two major cases that I need to take care of:
 1. Algorithm finds a match.
-1.a.
-Must verify that match
+..*Must verify that match
-1.b.
-Must verify there is no match before that.
+..*Must verify there is no match before that.
 2. Algorithm doesn’t find a match.
-2.a Must verify that there is no match.
+..*Must verify that there is no match.
-For simplicity, I asked CBMC to assume only values in the following range for text and pattern strings: <strong>!</strong> (33 ASCII) to <strong>~</strong> (126 ASCII) http://www.asciitable.com/
+3. For simplicity, I asked CBMC to assume only values in the following range for text and pattern strings: <strong>!</strong> (33 ASCII) to <strong>~</strong> (126 ASCII) http://www.asciitable.com/

 The following code is annotated with the major cases:
 ```C